We had no idea we’d make $103,457.98 our first year blogging.

 - We have partnered with a premium ad network.

-Premium ad networks require certain minimum traffic levels for your blog, but they also serve up better ads on your site and generate more ad revenue.
+Ad networks are middle men between high quality advertisers and publishers/bloggers.
+A premium ad network will require certain minimum traffic levels for your blog, but they also serve up better ads on your site and generate more ad revenue.

-Our advice: Wait until you’re getting a consistent amount of traffic to your blog and look into partnering with a premium ad network such as AdThrive or one of these competitors:
+Our advice on ads for newbies: Wait until you’re getting a consistent amount of traffic to your blog and look into partnering with a premium ad network such as AdThrive or one of these competitors:

 - love to write